1102131860/systolic_array/README.md

 | Minimum clock frequency             | 100 Mhz                          |
 | Highest metal allowed               | M5                               |

 Shown below is an example of the input and expected output pattern.
-Input data along with ucr carrying operation code are fed to your CORDIC module for one cycle with enable bit.
+Input data and function (equivalent to the mode mentioned in the paper and high level sim) are fed to your CORDIC module for one cycle when the enable bit is set.
 After processing, the output result is presented with done signal indicating the completion for one cycle.

 <p align="center">
 <img src="./img/behavior.png" alt="" width="700"/>
 </p>

-Explore use of _genvar_ to build a customizable number of stages.
+Explore the use of _genvar_ to build a customizable number of stages.

 **The header verilog file for the design has been provided**

 ## CORDIC Wrapper